zsoltkovacs/p2pp/README.md

 Thanks to Tim Brookman for the co-development of this plugin.

-Many thanks also to Klaus, Khalil ,Casey, Jermaul (and all others) for the endless testing and valuable feedback...it's them driving the improvements...
+Many thanks also to Klaus, Khalil ,Casey, Jermaul, Paul  (and all others) for the endless testing and valuable feedback and the ongoing P2PP support to the community...it's them driving the improvements...

 ## **Good luck & happy printing !!!**